Skip to Content

 https://www.youtube.com/watch?v=nSpSTMacz9A

-For folks who want to build the MLTL-6 speakers - but do not have the tools to cut the panels, or do not want to cut them - we now have flat packs available to order!
+For folks who want to build the MLTL-6 speakers - but do not have the tools to cut the panels, or do not want to cut them - we have flat packs available to order!
 They are 18mm Baltic birch, and you can select either the SB Acoustics dome tweeter, or the Linaeum dipole tweeter version - same price for either one.

 Flat pack will be cut when you order.
-Expected lead time is up to 15 days to ship, from when you place an order.
+Expected lead time is up to 3-5 weeks to ship, from when you place an order.

 Order yours here: Neil Blanchard Designs MLTL-6 Flat Pack